canislatranscoxus/data_eng_01/src/api/readme.md

 ## Abstract

 This is a PoC of a Rest API created in Python Django.
+The solution is a ETL, Extract Tansform Load.
-We expose an url point to send raw data in csv format, next the python backend code is Transformed and Loaded into mySQL database.
+We expose an url point to send raw data in csv format, next in the backend python code take the row data and Transform it, and Loaded into mySQL database.
+Also, we have one API for basckup tables to avro files and another API to restore database tables from avro files.

-## usage
+## usage of CSV ETL

 Test the REST API connectivity.
 If we are running django locally, we can open a web browser and use this url